 Mounting the device into a cryogenic setup demands for a good thermal coupling, which is essential to achieve the specified performance of the CX-4 series amplifiers at low temperatures.
 The substrate, on which the circuitry is placed, should be connected by the user to an appropriate heat sink or cold finger.
 It is recommended to use a high conductance thermal agent like "Apiezon N" to provide a good heat flow between the adjacent surfaces (apply only as very thin layer, to bridge possible vacuum gaps).
 We recommend using one of the 3mm-holes for mounting with Brass or (preferably) Aluminium screws on a cold surface, or cold finger.
-Using Brass or Aluminium material (rather than other metals) is essential, since it will contract stronger than for instance steel or copper, which have a smaller thermal connection, due to thermal contraction mismatch (screws getting loose) and quite low thermal conduction at cryogenic temperatures.
+Using Brass or Aluminium material (rather than other metals) is essential, since it will contract stronger than for instance steel or copper, which have a smaller thermal contraction when getting cold.
+Note that using stainless steel screws can drastically impair the thermal connection, due to thermal contraction mismatch (screws getting loose) and quite low thermal conduction at cryogenic temperatures.

 When mounting the thermal connection, ensure to avoid mechanical tension of the remaining parts of the amplifier or other kind of mechanical stress.
-It is recommended, not to connect both amplifier ends with screws, unless the substrate to connect shows a similar thermal expansion like the amplifier's Aluminium (AIMg alloy) housing.
+It is recommended, not to connect both amplifier ends with screws, unless the substrate to connect shows a similar thermal expansion like the amplifier's Aluminium (AlMg alloy) housing.
 Copper or Aluminium substrates serve well in this respect.